-41 Internal Financial Controls with Reference to the Financial Statements
+39 Internal Financial Controls with Reference to the Financial Statements

-The Company is in the process of carrying out a detailed exercise to review the current business processes including Information Technology dependencies, review the design and effectiveness of its internal financial controls with reference to the financial statements including its documentation and retention policy of related evidences vis à vis the criteria considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting (the "Guidance Note") issued by the Institute of Chartered Accountants of India ("ICAI") and assess gaps, if any, for remediation.
+During the current year, with effect from 01 September 2024, the Company migrated its accounting software.
+The Company is in the process of carrying out a detailed exercise to review the current business processes including Information Technology dependencies, review the design and effectiveness of its internal financial controls with reference to the financial statements including its documentation and retention of related evidences vis à vis the criteria considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting (the "Guidance Note") issued by the Institute of Chartered Accountants of India ("ICAI") and assess gaps, if any, for remediation.

-42 Fair value measurements
+40 Fair value measurements